-Most of these camping sites, especially on BLM land, don't have fire rings or picnic areas and some aren't even marked at all.
-Campers are expected to adhere to "leave no trace" principals.
+Most of these camping sites, especially on BLM land, don't have existing fire rings or picnic areas and some aren't even marked at all.
+Campers are expected to adhere to leave no trace principles.
 That means packing out all your trash, toilet paper included.
 Human waste must be buried in accordance with each area's regulations.
 These sites usually do not have trash cans, so that means taking everything with you when you leave.

 Simply put, taking advantage of dispersed camping areas means you're going to be roughing it.
 There is no way around that.
 For those already well-versed in backpacking or car camping, it shouldn't be too big of an adjustment.
 While dispersed camping doesn't grant you any of the comforts of home, it makes up for it by giving you a chance to really surround yourself with nature.
 Because dispersed camping lacks facilities, not as many people take advantage of it, preferring instead the comforts of fire rings and picnic tables in the paid camping areas.
 In some remote areas, you may find yourself all alone with nature.
 Isn't that what we're all looking for in our outdoor experiences?

 Also keep in mind that these sites are first come, first serve.
 If you pack up and leave for the day, there's not guarantee your spot won't be taken when you return in the evening.
 Just something to remember.